usnistgov/Differential-Privacy-Synthetic-Data-Challenge-assets/README.md

 Tha main contents of the current repository are:
 - data assets from 2018 Synthetic Data Challenge
-- data assets from 2020 Temporal Map Challenge

 - opioid dataset for testing

 Future contents we plan to add:
+- data assets from 2020 Temporal Map Challenge (NOV 2021)
 - benchmark scripts for evaluating synthetic data generators (expected JAN 2022)
-- competitor open source code (NOV 2021)
+- competitor open source code from 2020 Temporal Map Challenge (NOV 2021)